Application of a Fourier-Type Series Approach based on Triangles of Constant Width to Letterforms: Conclusion and perspectives

-The approach to the creation of letterforms presented in this paper shows an alternative to Bézier curves.
+The approach to the creation of letterforms presented in this paper shows an alternative to the use of Bézier curves.
 Although we do not claim that the letters we have created in this way can be used in an unmodified way nor how such an approach could be incorporated in a type design software, it shows that a functional-analytical approach, which changes letters globally and not locally, takes into account the common criticism that Bézier letters tend to be too clean.
-For our choice of triangles of constant width, the resulting map $\mathcal R$ reveals non-trivial regularity phenomena, which allow to create letterforms with self-intersections, or letters which do not have tangents in general, creating non-clean, wobbly effects.
-In addition, the approach provides a wealth of exploration possibilities, because other basis functions than the ones we have chosen are imaginable -- for example, non-differentiable curves such as regular $n$-gons might be used as a geometric basis object.
+For our choice of triangles of constant width, the resulting map $\mathcal R$ reveals non-trivial regularity phenomena, which allows us to create letterforms with self-intersections, or letters that do not have tangents in general, creating, wobbly, ornate, erratic or even decorative effects.
+These effects are explained quantitatively in Theorem~\ref{C^k-restriction} so that the choice of $a$ (and hence $k$) gives a way to control the visual smoothness of the obtained letters.